Minutes and Agendas

 The Commission wishes to thank all those residents who have walked our public lands.
 It is for you and your families that we do our work here in the office and at the hearings.
 We hope to preserve the lovely habitats and vistas that make Littleton a beautiful place to live and to raise a family.

 Photo of Bumblebee Park by Jim Cahill

 Michele Grenier, PWS, CWS

 37 Shattuck St.

-Please call of an appointment outside posted office hours.
+Please call for an appointment outside of scheduled hours.